Chevrolet C/K (third generation): Powertrain

 At its 1973 launch, the Rounded-Line pickup trucks were offered with five different engines.
-A 250 cubic-inch inline-six was standard, with the option of a 292 cubic-inch inline-6, a 307 cubic-inch V8, a 350 cubic-inch V8, and a 454 cubic-inch V8.
-Available only in two-wheel drive C-series trucks, the 454 replaced the 402 cubic-inch "396" V8; the 307 was offered only for 1973.
+A 250-cubic-inch inline-six was standard, with the option of a 292-cubic-inch inline-6, a 307-cubic-inch V8, a 350-cubic-inch V8, and a 454-cubic-inch V8.
+Available only in two-wheel-drive C-series trucks, the 454 replaced the 402-cubic-inch "396" V8; the 307 was offered only for 1973.

 During the 1970s, the model range underwent several revisions to its powertrain line.
-For 1975, a 400 cubic-inch V8 was introduced as the largest engine option for K-series trucks, slotted above the 350; in another change, catalytic converters were fitted to all trucks under 6000 lbs GVWR.
-For 1977, a 305 cubic-inch V8 was introduced for C-series half-ton trucks, expanding the engine range to six.
-For 1978, General Motors became the first major American manufacturer to market a light-duty truck with a diesel engine, offering a 350 cubic inch Oldsmobile diesel V8 as an option for half-ton C-series trucks; the engine also marked the launch of the Oldsmobile diesel engine family.
+For 1975, a 400-cubic-inch V8 was introduced as the largest engine option for K-series trucks, slotted above the 350; in another change, catalytic converters were fitted to all trucks under 6000 lbs GVWR.
+The 250-cubic-inch inline-six was discontinued on 3/4- and 1-ton models for 1975.
+For 1977, a 305-cubic-inch V8 was introduced for C-series half-ton trucks, expanding the engine range to six.
+For 1978, General Motors became the first major American manufacturer to market a light-duty truck with a diesel engine, offering a 350-cubic-inch Oldsmobile diesel V8 as an option for half-ton C-series trucks; the engine also marked the launch of the Oldsmobile diesel engine family.
+Unlike modern American diesel pickups, the Oldsmobile diesel was designed to prioritize efficiency over power, having a lower tow rating than the equivalent gasoline model.
+The 250-cubic-inch inline-six also returned on regular-cab C20 models for 1978 in California, and 1979 in the rest of the US.